Machine Learning Engineering MSMLE

 *

-Thesis Option: A minimum of two terms of laboratory-based research that leads to a publicly defended MS thesis.
+Thesis Option: A minimum of two terms (3.0 credits per term; 6.0 total credits) of laboratory-based research that leads to a publicly defended MS thesis.
 Students will be advised by a faculty member, and when applicable, a representative of industry or government sponsor.

-Non-thesis Option: In lieu of research and thesis, students will complete six additional credits of coursework from the Mathematical Theory, Applications, or Signal Processing area.
+Non-thesis Option: In lieu of research and a thesis, students will complete 6.0 credits of coursework from the Aligned Mathematical Theory, Applications, or Signal Processing areas.

 Sample Plan of Study